Our Charity Partnerships

 Charity No: 1102267

 Talent is everywhere, but opportunity is not.
-The Stephen Lawrence Charitable Trust works to create a fairer and more inclusive society in which everyone can succeed regardless of race, ethnicity or background.
+Blueprint for All (formerly Stephen Lawrence Charitable Trust) works to create a fairer and more inclusive society in which everyone can succeed regardless of race, ethnicity or background.

 “‘Having a mentor, hearing from industry experts and seeing behind the scenes at a top law firm really inspired me.
 I feel incredibly lucky to have found my passion and be able to follow my dream.’
 Rebecca Shogunle, alumna of our School Career Pathways programme, now studying law at Canterbury Christ Church University.